nakul-malhotra/nakul-malhotra/README.md

-- 👋 Hi, I’m Nakul
-- 👀 I’m interested in building cool products!
-- 🌱 I’m currently learning how to build scalable systems
-- 💞️ I’m looking to collaborate on new products and proejcts
-- 📫 Feel free to email me at nakul.malhotra@icloud.com
+- 👋 Hi, I’m Nakul, feel free to email me at nakul.malhotra@icloud.com

 <!---
 nakul-malhotra/nakul-malhotra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.